eejlny/SGRACEx1/README.md

 SGRACE offers two main modes of operation training and inference.
 The hardware operates end-to-end in inference mode so with a single invocation the whole model is executed while in training mode each layer is executed by the hardware independently so activations can be sent to the backpropagation loop on a per layer basis.

 In training mode the accelerator operates with 8-bit precision that is used to emulate a target precision from 8 to 1 bit for features, adjacency and weights.
 The hardware operates within the backpropagation loop and implements a form of hardware-aware quantized training.
 Then, the resulting trained model can be used in inference with a customized and efficient pipeline for the precision selected during training.
 The FPGA logic is reconfigured to switch between the 8-bit training mode to downto a 1-bit inference mode, for example.

+SGRACE is integrated with Pytorch and PYNQ and can be used to replaced pytorch geometric layers such as GCNConv with their sgrace equivalent GCNConv_sgrace.
+In order to use SGRACE you need Pytorch and other libraries installed in your PYNQ image.
+These are the frameworks and libraries that have been used:

+pynq 3.0.1
+numpy 1.24.4
+torch 1.12.1
+torch-geometric 2.6.1
+torch_scatter 2.1.2
+torch_sparse 0.6.18

+You can start with:
+pip install torch==1.12.1

+For torch-geometric, the main issues are with torch_sparse and torch_scatter.
+You should install them first using the following commands:

+pip install --no-use-pep517 torch-sparse pip install --no-use-pep517 torch-scatter

+And then:
+pip install torch-geometric -f https://pytorch-geometric.com/whl/torch-1.12.1.html

+If you encounter problems with NumPy, you can reinstall it with this command: pip install "numpy<2" --force-reinstall

 You can find more information on SGRACE capabilities and performance here: